Why do you feel lost in your career?

 You need to carve out time for this process and find people who can hold you accountable when you get tired.
 You also need someone to call you out when you get distracted to help you stay focused.

 By doing this, you build confidence in yourself and you free yourself up to explore previously unconsidered possibilities.

 You free yourself up to find work that is an expression of who you are rather than something that defines who you are.
 It’s also important to get a clearer picture of your identity outside of work so you can bring more of that into your work.
 By finding your value outside of your job, you’ll find more value in the workday itself.

 Want to know what it’s like to work with me?
-Check out my FAQ.
+Hear from folks who have been there, too.

 Ready to work together?
 Let’s chat!